mitchdshawn/interest_rate_forecaster/technical_document.md

 Topic Analysis

-Using LDA, we can review an estimated grouping of topics that were discussed in communications that preceeded reductions or increases in actual interest rates.
-Reviewing the topics for the topics that preceeded increases:
+Using LDA, we can review an estimated grouping of topics that were discussed in communications that preceded reductions or increases in actual interest rates.
+Reviewing the topics for the topics that preceded increases:

 ![5](images/5.png)

 The discussion topics may not be the same as the important features for the model.
-In the above example LDA analysis, n\_gram range of 3 and 4 word strings were used with the TFIDF vectorizer.
+In the above example LDA analysis, n\_gram range of 3- and 4-word strings were used with the TFIDF vectorizer.
 We can see word fragments are prevalent, again showing that further in-depth spell checking may improve the model.
 We do see common logical topics coming up, such as discussing manufacturing orders, financial markets, and money supply.
-If we compare this to LDA below on communications that preceeded rate decreases:
+If we compare this to LDA below on communications that preceded rate decreases:

 ![6](images/6.jpg)